 Parts of the Sentence - Adverb Clauses

-Instructions: Combine the following sentences using adverb clauses at the beginning of the sentence.
+Instructions: Combine the following sentences using adverb clauses at the beginning of the sentences.

 1. Frank started medical training.
 He drove a forklift for a living.

 2. The rains had started the mud slides.
 The homes were not safe to live in.